Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/options.rst

 and what aspects of the material are to be rendered.

 Surface
-   Render object as a surface
+   Render object as a surface.
 Wire
-   Render the edges of faces as wires (not supported in ray tracing) Volume
+   Render the edges of faces as wires (not supported in ray tracing).
+Volume
    Render object as a volume.
 See `Volume Material`_.
 Halo